mapbox/storytelling/README.md

 The output is an HTML and JavaScript file.
 These outputs can be hosted on any web-accessible location, with no extra code or infrastructure required.
 Note that embedding the output as an iFrame in another page will not work as expected.
 The scroll-driven interface requires the full page.

+## Live Demo

+You can view a live demo of this storytelling framework at [https://labs.mapbox.com/storytelling/](https://labs.mapbox.com/storytelling/)

 ## Prerequisites
 This template is for data journalists and digital storytellers of any kind.
-No coding experience is required.
 If you are planning to include some custom map layers, you will need some familiarity with [Mapbox Studio](https://studio.mapbox.com).

 To configure and publish a story, you will need:
 - A Mapbox [access token](https://docs.mapbox.com/help/glossary/access-token).
 Sign up for a free account at [mapbox.com](https://www.mapbox.com/signup/) to get one.

 - A text editor.
-Atom, Sublime Text, and Visual Studio Code are all fine choices.
+Visual Studio Code is a fine choice.

 - A place to publish your work.
 Any service that hosts static files that can be accessed with a browser will do.
+[Github Pages](https://pages.github.com/) is a good free option.

 - A story.
 This is unquestionably the hardest part.
 The best stories for this template will have sections that benefit from a map.